-Trained under Burne Hogarth, Andru had a long career penciling newspaper strips and across town at DC before he made his Marvel debut.
+Trained by Burne Hogarth, Andru had a long career penciling newspaper strips and across town at DC before he made his Marvel debut.
 It came in 1968 when he was brought in at the last minute to do a fill-in issue of Amazing Spider-Man for John Romita Sr., who had injured his wrist.
 Romita recovered sooner than expected, and Andru’s Marvel debut was shifted over to Marvel Super-Heroes #14.
 But Marvel saw something in Andru, and put him to work doing work for Marvel Feature and Marvel Team-Up, the latter of which featured Spider-Man in many of its stories.

 In 1973 Andru got his proper debut on Amazing Spider-Man, doing what turned into a five-year run on the title including penciling the debut of the Punisher.
 As arguably Marvel’s top artist at the time, Andru was tapped to illustrate the rare company crossover Superman vs. Amazing Spider-Man in 1978 with writer Gerry Conway, whom he collaborated frequently with.